NatalliaNovikava/learning-notes/books/designing-data-intensive-applications.md

 - periodically crunch a large amount of data (batch processing)
 - Reliability.
 To work correctly even in the face of adversity
 - Scalability.
 Reasonable ways to deal with growth
-- Maintability.
+- Maintainability.
 People should be able to work on the system productively.

 ### Reliability
 Typical expectations: